 We have been housing and helping the homeless, displaced and disadvantaged for nearly 40 years.

 We are a not-for-profit organisation, but we like to say For Purpose, employing more than 150 staff across five offices from the northern suburbs of Melbourne to the banks of the Murray River in Mildura.
 We are limited by guarantee and hold public benevolent institution status.

 Since becoming Victoria’s first registered Affordable Housing Association in 2005, the organisation has grown to 1600+ homes under management, a balance sheet of assets worth $300 million, and an annual turnover of $30 million.

-In a world where homelessness and crisis exist, we connect people with housing options and intergrated supports so that they can find and keep a place to call home.
+In a world where homelessness and housing crisis exist, we connect people with housing options and integrated supports so that they can find and keep a place to call home.

 We do what we say and always make a difference.